kenza15a/P12_dashboard/README.md

 ### default user Id is 12 :the app will start by loading the data of user 12 by default

+### Routs and links

+Go to src/APP.js to find the right rout to start the app correctly

 ## the documentation of the project

-the Jsdoc documentation of the project is placed in the docs Folder
+the Jsdoc documentation of the project is placed in the docs Folder Open the docs/Index.html file to read all the documentation